Related Links

 Late Submissions

-Although we will still accept late applications, preference will be given to freshmen and sophomores who complete their applications on time.
+Although we will still accept late applications, preference will be given to freshmen and juniors who complete their applications on time.
+Please note that our system does not notify us of late submissions, so if you choose to apply past the November 10th deadline, please send an email to boundu@beloit.edu to notify us of your application submission.